Many play power games

 All play games

-Playing makes happy.
-We look kindly on playing people, and occasionally, we would like to take part too.
-We can become friends through playing.
-Often we don’t even realize we are playing, but we do it or, better, some parts of us take the overhand.
+Playing makes us happy.
+We look kindly on people who play, and sometimes we would like to join in.
+We can become friends by playing.
+Often, we don’t even realize that we are playing, but we are, or rather, some part of us is taking over.

 Everything we do can be a game, and we are the ones who program it!
-Life gives us a wide range of possibilities, and every choice we make has its very definite path.
-Our preoccupations and fears can turn this path into a drama, even if our partners have made the same choices as us.
-Our encounters are not predestined; we wish them, and who is there in that given moment has just the same desire as we.
-Telepathic messages continue to flow in all directions through the invisible cobweb of relationships around us.
+Life offers us a wide range of possibilities, and every choice we make has its very definite path.
+Our worries and fears can turn this path into a drama, even if our partners have made the same choices as we have.
+Our encounters are not predestined; we desire them, and whoever is there at that moment has the same desire as we do.
+Telepathic messages continue to flow in all directions through the invisible web of relationships around us.

 Many play power games

-Games have potentially no taboos.
-We put them.
-Frequently, we are so fond of playing power games that we don’t even consider the consequences.
-Sporadically, they can be humanly dramatic, but we should consider that things were agreed upon.
-We encounter many traps, and we often pretend we don’t see them.
-Anyway, games allow us to make our experience.
+Games potentially have no taboos.
+We make them.
+Often we are so eager of playing power games that we don’t even consider the consequences.
+Occasionally, they can be humanly dramatic, but we should consider that things have been agreed upon.
+We encounter many traps, and we often pretend that we don’t see them.
+However, games allow us to make our experience.

-To play power games, we cast a hook; we ask something without saying it.
+To play power games, we cast a hook; we ask for something without saying it.
 The game begins with an offer, a hook, a call to meet/fight.
-In my introspective paintings, I have described some of these “hooks”.
+I have described some of these “hooks” in my introspective paintings.
 Are they the ones I use?
-Maybe, but they are universal.
-Only the ones who follow the same illusion, however, can perceive this call.
-We put the limits, but we should consider that, as the wheels turn, it is difficult to stop them.
-If, while playing, we break a window glass, the responsibility is ours and ours alone.
+Perhaps, but they are universal.
+However, only the ones who follow the same illusion, however, can perceive this call.
+We set the limits, but we should remember that when the wheels turn, it is difficult to stop them.
+If we break a window glass , while playing, the responsibility is ours and ours alone.

-The law of Karma makes this concept clear.
-Frequently, we feel imprisoned in a mechanism, but we should remember that everything is a consequence of our choices.
-Even if we need very little to avoid the worst, we think it’s easier to let go.
-Responsibility doesn’t mean to feel guilty, but to understand and remember!
+The law of karma makes this concept clear.
+Often we feel trapped in a mechanism, but we should remember that everything is a consequence of our choices.
+Even when we need very little to avoid the worst, we think it’s easier to let go.
+Responsibility doesn’t mean feeling guilty, it means understanding and remembering!
 Life can be a wonderful game if we understand its rules.

 Aurora Mazzoldi